Maiasaura: Classification

-The following cladogram of hadrosaurid relationships was published in 2013 by Alberto Prieto-Márquez et al.:
+The following cladogram of hadrosaurid relationships was published in 2013 by Albert Prieto-Márquez et al.:

-Palaeobiology
+Paleobiology

 Maiasaura lived in herds and it raised its young in nesting colonies.
 The nests in the colonies were packed closely together, like those of modern seabirds, with the gap between the nests being around 7 m; less than the length of the adult animal.
 The nests were made of earth and contained 30 to 40 eggs laid in a circular or spiral pattern.
-The eggs were about the size of ostrich eggs.
+The eggs were about the size of ostrich eggs and are oval shaped with one slightly more pointed end.
+Fossilized M. peeblesorum eggs are black in color and have high, prominent ridges on the outer surface.

 The eggs were incubated by the heat resulting from rotting vegetation placed into the nest by the parents, rather than a parent sitting on the nest.
 Upon hatching, fossils of baby Maiasaura show that their legs were not fully developed and thus they were incapable of walking.
 Fossils also show that their teeth were partly worn, which means that the adults brought food to the nest.

 The hatchlings grew from a size of 16 to 58 in long in the span of their first year.
 At this point, or perhaps after another year, the animal left the nest.
 This high rate of growth may be evidence of warm bloodedness.
 The hatchlings had different facial proportions from the adults, with larger eyes and a shorter snout.
 These features are associated with cuteness, and commonly elicit care from parents in animals dependent on their parents for survival during the early stages of life.
+Based on metabolic growth rates and age estimations of juvenile specimens both in and outside the nests, it is suggested that infant Maiasaura were altricial and left the confines of their nests after 40-75 days (or roughly a little over 1-2 months old).
+These studies also were compared to the related lambeosaurine hadrosaur Hypacrosaurus, for which neonates are also known.
+These analyses suggest Hypacrosaurus was more precocial than Maiasaura, based on its ecological traits.